chrisdhaan/CDYelpFusionKit/README.md

 ### [Brand Assets](https://www.yelp.com/brand)

+The Yelp brand guidelines exist to achieve consistency and make sure the branded elements of Yelp are used correctly across every application.

 ### [Color](https://www.yelp.com/brand)

 ```swift
 class func yelpFiveStarRed() -> UIColor
 ```

-The following lines of code show an example of how to use the Yelp brand color.
+The following lines of code show an example of how to use the brand color.

 ```swift
 cell.textLabel?.textColor = UIColor.yelpFiveStarRed()